Last Updated on

 First Impressions of Resorts World Catskills

-Like many “resort casinos” springing up all over the Northeast, Resorts World Catskills was built as a soaring mirrored monolith (the tallest building within three counties) seemingly in the middle of nowhere; literally reflecting the beauty of the surrounding hills.
+Like many “resort casinos” springing up all over the Northeast, Resorts World Catskills is a soaring mirrored monolith (the tallest building within three counties) seemingly in the middle of nowhere; literally reflecting the beauty of the surrounding hills.

 What’s Resorts World Catskills gimmick?
 Walk in the front door to the luxury hotel, and there is absolutely no doubt that you are in a casino.